NoonanL/TEmPoS/README.md

-# eMPoS
+# TEmPoS
-Electronic Mobile Point of Sale Application using MQTT
+Telemetry Enabled mobile Point of Sale

+A new point of sale and retail management application that leverages MQ Telemetry Transport to provide reliable data transfer.

+Developed by Liam Noonan